marcin-ogrodniczuk/p53-rag-pipeline/README.md

   point the ingest at those XML/PDF files instead.
 - Answers are grounded: the model is instructed to answer only from retrieved context and to cite `[PMID]` tags.
 It will say when the context doesn't cover a question.
-- Re-running `build_index.py` rebuilds the collection from scratch.
 ```